-We first got to know Northern Playground back in January 2020 when we challenged their brief to stabilise their Woo-commerce site.
-After building both Dagens and Woolit, we were confident that a headless e-commerce platform and CMS, together with a react frontend, would be the best fit for a business with their ambitions.
-Northern Playground agreed and we used two months to completely transform their rigid system over to a flexible, tested, and scalable shop.
-By using Centra for e-commerce, Sanity for content, and Gatsby for serverless rendering, we created a fast and secure website with a great SEO.
-This transformation resulted in a 300% increase in sales and gave Northern Playground the confidence to change their model from B2B to D2C.
+By using Centra for e-commerce, Sanity for content, and Gatsby for serverless rendering, we created a fast and secure website with slick SEO.
+This transformation resulted in a 300% increase in sales and gave Northern Playground the confidence to change its model from B2B to D2C.

 After the successful rebuild, Northern Playground was ready to take the next step in changing the industry.
-We wrote an application together, and were granted funds from Innovation Norway to develop the D2C model of the future.
-The model integrates customers in both the design- and decision phase of all products.
+We wrote an application together and were granted funds from Innovation Norway to develop the D2C model of the future.
+The model integrates customers in both the design- and decision phases of all products.
 By basing production on known facts rather than assumptions, Northern Playground aimed to defeat the biggest environmental crook of the manufacturing process – overproduction.
-In order to do so we had to change the digital interface from a traditional web store, to a community with a web store.
-A small team of two designers and developers packed their stuff and moved down the street – ready to pursue the vision of selling more and less products.
+In order to do so we had to change the digital interface from a traditional web store to a community with a web store.
+A small team of two designers and developers packed their stuff and moved down the street – ready to pursue the vision of selling more and fewer products.